How to use the Trip Manager

 - whether the workspace matches the active trip

-Those signals matter because they tell you whether the next save action will update an existing saved trip or create something new.
+These signals tell you whether the next save action will update an existing trip or create a new saved trip.

 Step 2: Use the top action buttons deliberately